 • Included in the VAT return (total with 0%)

-As from 1 January 2010 Cyprus VAT legislation had been altered so that to comply with the EU legislation.
+As of 1 January 2010 Cyprus VAT legislation had been altered so that to comply with the EU legislation.

 For more information please contact